 Unfortunately, this depends on the individual.
 Many moms, naturally will lose weight fast while breastfeeding but there are some new moms that find they are gaining weight while breastfeeding.

-We understand that some women decide against breastfeeding but if you do choose to breastfeed, not only is it great for your new baby but can help burn up to 500 extra calories a day.
+We understand that some women decide against breastfeeding but if you do choose to breastfeed, not only is it great for your new baby but can help burn up to 500 extra calories a day and can be a great aid to weight loss after cesarean section.

 How to lose weight when breastfeeding